Rómulo Campuzano

 Rómulo de Jesús Campuzano González (born 8 January 1957) is a Mexican politician affiliated with the National Action Party.
 As of 2014 he served as Senator of the LVIII and LIX Legislatures of the Mexican Congress representing Durango.

+On July 31, 2018, he was one of the passengers aboard Aeromexico Flight 2431 that day when it crashed on takeoff from Durango International Airport on a flight bound for Mexico City; he sustained minor injuries as a result of the accident, in which all passengers and crew members survived.